astra-toolbox/astra-toolbox/README.txt

 astra.test()

-To test your ASTRA installation in Matlab, the equivalent command is:
+To test your ASTRA installation in MATLAB, the equivalent command is:

 astra_test